Philharmonia Instrumental Fellowship Programme

 We want to support artists who have the potential to build a sustainable professional career and you will be asked to describe how the Fellowship would make a significant difference to you.
 You should consider the impact the Fellowship would make to both your creative development and long-term career aims.
 Philharmonia is dedicated to diversifying our audiences, programmes and staff.
 We welcome and encourage applicants from communities that are currently underrepresented in orchestras.
 We actively invite applicants to declare their underrepresented characteristics on their application form.

-The Fellowship is a one- or two-year scheme, depending on instrument type.
+The Fellowship is a one-year scheme.
 The panel will review all submitted information and will be asked to consider:

 • Your artistic achievements to date and the impact you are currently making in your studies and work